ebi-ait/hca-ebi-wrangler-central/docs/ebi-wrangler-onboarding.md

 - In order to be able to use most of the EBI services when you’re off-site, you will have to set up a VPN connection.
 You’ll have to set a 2-FOA (Factor Of Authentication) to be able to connect.
 A useful guide to do so can be found [here](https://tsc.ebi.ac.uk/article/linotp-tokens-setup-connecting).
 The easiest way is with a Google Authenticator compliant app, of your preference between the ones listed on the webpage.

+### Computing resources

+#### Amazon cloud services

+We have access to Amazon cloud services and mainly use them in our day-to-day for facilitating data upload.

+s3 buckets are created by wranglers and used to allow contributors to upload data into an accessible location.
+They are also used to upload data into the ingest system.
+We primarily use `hca-util` for administering these areas but you may also need to use the `aws cli` for some operations.

+We also use an EC2 instance for performing some computing actions in the cloud.
+Please ask a developer to help you get access to this.
+It will involve setting up a set of ssh keys.

+The address of the EC2 is `tool.archive.data.humancellatlas.org`

+#### EBI compute resources

+We also have access to various EBI compute resources including a cluster.
+TODO: add links and more info]

 ### Github

 The information here is general.
 You will go through all the specific details on the onboard meetings.